History of optics: Lenses and lensmaking

-written works on optics, partly based on the works of Arab writers, described the function of corrective lenses for vision and burning glasses.
-These volumes were outlines for a larger publication that was never produced so his ideas never saw mass dissemination.
+wrote works on optics, partly based on the works of Arab writers, that described the function of corrective lenses for vision and burning glasses.
+These volumes were outlines for a larger publication that was never produced, so his ideas never saw mass dissemination.

-Between the 11th and 13th century "reading stones" were invented.
-Often used by monks to assist in illuminating manuscripts, these were primitive plano-convex lenses initially made by cutting a glass sphere in half.
+Between the 11th and 13th centuries, so-called "reading stones" were invented.
+Often used by monks to assist in illuminating manuscripts, these were primitive plano-convex lenses, initially made by cutting a glass sphere in half.
 As the stones were experimented with, it was slowly understood that shallower lenses magnified more effectively.
-Around 1286, possibly in Pisa, Italy, the first pair of eyeglasses were made, although it is unclear who the inventor was.
+Around 1286, possibly in Pisa, Italy, the first pair of eyeglasses was made, although it is unclear who the inventor was.